izzulgod/sorachio1b-ftqlora/README.md

 # Sorachio-1B-IT

-> A QLoRA fine-tuned conversational AI model built on Google's **Gemma 3 (1B)**, tuned for multilingual dialogue (with a strong focus on Indonesian) and a friendly, distinctive assistant persona.

 ## Overview

 **Sorachio-1B-IT** is a fine-tuned version of `google/gemma-3-1b-it`, optimized for multi-turn, assistant-style conversation.
 The project's goal wasn't just to improve technical metrics, but to shape a **consistent conversational persona** — friendly, approachable, and culturally adaptive in an Indonesian context — while remaining lightweight enough to train on a single free-tier Colab GPU.